Skip to content

 Loop Track

-An easy flat walk on a surfaced track.
-Follow one side of the stream, cross a timber bridge and come back down the other side.
+The loop trail is our most popular with visitors – an easy flat walk on a surfaced track giving you a window into the beauty and peace of the 690ha Sanctuary.
 Surrounded by diverse regenerating bush you will see a series of dams constructed to supply water to Nelson.
-The Beech Glade is a great spot to stop and listen to the birds, korimako (bellbird) are numerous here.
+The Beech Glade is a great spot to stop and listen to the birds, especially the korimako (bellbird) which are numerous here.

-• Bird call devices so that you can learn some bird calls before going into the Sanctuary.
+• Try our bird call devices so that you can learn some bird calls before going into the Sanctuary.

-• You are welcome to swim in the cold water at the middle dam – and may be sharing it with a long-finned eel – no sunscreen please as the water is very pure.
+• You are welcome to swim in the cold water at the middle dam.
+You may be sharing it with a long-finned eel!
+(No sunscreen please as the water is very pure)

 • 1868 dam – stonework remaining from the first municipal water supply in New Zealand.